carlosrodriguezcastillo/W205/exercise_1/README.md

-ReadMe
+Summary

-This document serves to explain the contents of W205 exercise 1.
+The exercise_1 folder contains a folder for each of the sections of the exercise as specified in the instructions for the exercise.